oVirt/ovirt-site/source/feature/networklinking.html.md

     * Edit

-        * If the vm status is up
+        * If the VM status is up

             * The edit command should be enabled.

-            * If the vnic is active (plugged & connected) there should be a message in top of the dialog "Please notice, changing <b>Type</b> or <b>MAC</b> will cause plugging and unplugging the Vnic".
+            * If the Vnic is active (plugged & connected) there should be a message in top of the dialog "Please notice, changing <b>Type</b> or <b>MAC</b> will cause plugging and unplugging the Vnic".

-            * Port Mirroring- If the vnic is plugged and there is port mirroring on the vnic- network, type, mac and port mirroring fileds in the dialog will be disabled.
+            * Port Mirroring- If the Vnic is plugged and there is port mirroring on the Vnic- network, type, mac and port mirroring fields in the dialog will be disabled.

-::: Streched Goal- enable dynamic changes in port mirroring (without plugging and unplugging).
+::: Stretched Goal- enable dynamic changes in port mirroring (without plugging and unplugging).

         * There would be an "on/off" switch next to the network combo.